About the Partnership

 - Simon & Schuster: Providing access to their entire e-catalog of books for children ages 4-14, comprised of 3,000 titles.

-President Obama announced a nongovernmental eBooks effort in support of the ConnectED Initiative at the April 30 Kids Town Hall held by the White House at the Anacostia Branch of the District of Columbia Public Library.
+In 2015 President Obama announced a nongovernmental eBooks effort in support of the ConnectED Initiative at the April 30 Kids Town Hall held by the White House at the Anacostia Branch of the District of Columbia Public Library.
+ConnectED was a multi-pronged effort designed to provide all youth with access to high quality digital learning tools.
+Open eBooks was designed to complement new digital infrastructure by providing an opportunity for kids in need to have a world-class library in their hands.